 The graphic below depicts how EPS has changed over time (unveil the exact values by clicking on the image).

 It might be well worthwhile taking a look at our free report on Marlin Business Services's earnings, revenue and cash flow.

 When looking at investment returns, it is important to consider the difference between total shareholder return (TSR) and share price return.
 The TSR is a return calculation that accounts for the value of cash dividends (assuming that any dividend received was reinvested) and the calculated value of any discounted capital raisings and spin-offs.
 It's fair to say that the TSR gives a more complete picture for stocks that pay a dividend.
 As it happens, Marlin Business Services's TSR for the last 5 years was 52%, which exceeds the share price return mentioned earlier.
 The dividends paid by the company have thusly boosted the total shareholder return.

 A Different Perspective

-Investors in Marlin Business Services had a tough year, with a total loss of 23% (including dividends), against a market gain of about 9.9%.
-However, keep in mind that even the best stocks will sometimes underperform the market over a twelve month period.
-Longer term investors wouldn't be so upset, since they would have made 7.2%, each year, over five years.
+Investors in Marlin Business Services had a tough year, with a total loss of 8.9% (including dividends) , against a market gain of about 18%.
+Even the share prices of good stocks drop sometimes, but we want to see improvements in the fundamental metrics of a business, before getting too interested.
+On the bright side, long term shareholders have made money, with a gain of 8.8% per year over half a decade.
 It could be that the recent sell-off is an opportunity, so it may be worth checking the fundamental data for signs of a long term growth trend.
 If you would like to research Marlin Business Services in more detail then you might want to take a look at whether insiders have been buying or selling shares in the company.